Theravada: Pre-modern

 Burmese and Thai kings saw themselves as Dhamma Kings and as protectors of the Theravāda faith.
 They promoted the building of new temples, patronized scholarship, monastic ordinations and missionary works as well as attempted to eliminate certain non-Buddhist practices like animal sacrifices.
 During the 15th and 16th centuries, Theravāda also became established as the state religion in Cambodia and Laos.
-In Cambodia, numerous Hindu and Mahayana temples, most famously Angkor Wat and Angkor Thom, were transformed into Theravādin monasteries.
+In Cambodia, numerous Hindu and Mahāyāna temples, most famously Angkor Wat and Angkor Thom, were transformed into Theravādin monasteries.

 Modern history

 In the 19th and 20th centuries, Theravāda Buddhists came into direct contact with western ideologies, religions and modern science.
 The various responses to this encounter have been called "Buddhist modernism".
 In the British colonies of Ceylon (modern Sri Lanka) and Burma (Myanmar), Buddhist institutions lost their traditional role as the prime providers of education (a role that was often filled by Christian schools).
 In response to this, Buddhist organizations were founded which sought to preserve Buddhist scholarship and provide a Buddhist education.
 Anagarika Dhammapala, Migettuwatte Gunananda Thera, Hikkaduwe Sri Sumangala Thera and Henry Steel Olcott (one of the first American western converts to Buddhism) were some of the main figures of the Sri Lankan Buddhist revival.
 Two new monastic orders were formed in the 19th century, the Amarapura Nikāya and the Rāmañña Nikāya.

 In Burma, an influential modernist figure was king Mindon Min (1808–1878), known for his patronage of the Fifth Buddhist council (1871) and the Tripiṭaka tablets at Kuthodaw Pagoda (still the world's largest book) with the intention of preserving the Buddha Dhamma.
 Burma also saw the growth of the "Vipassana movement", which focused on reviving Buddhist meditation and doctrinal learning.
 Ledi Sayadaw (1846–1923) was one of the key figures in this movement.
 After independence, Myanmar held the Sixth Buddhist council (Vesak 1954 to Vesak 1956) to create a new redaction of the Pāli Canon, which was then published by the government in 40 volumes.
 The Vipassana movement continued to grow after independence, becoming an international movement with centers around the world.
 Influential meditation teachers of the post-independence era include U Narada, Mahasi Sayadaw, Sayadaw U Pandita, Nyanaponika Thera, Webu Sayadaw, U Ba Khin and his student S.N.
 Goenka.